omarmiatello/telegram-api-generator/example/telegram.md

 <p>Use this method to get the current list of the bot's commands for the given scope and user language.
 Returns Array of <a href="#botcommand">BotCommand</a> on success.
 If commands aren't set, an empty list is returned.</p>

     getMyCommands(scope: BotCommandScope, language_code: String)

+<p>Use this method to change the bot's menu button in a private chat, or the default menu button.
+Returns <em>True</em> on success.</p>

+    setChatMenuButton(chat_id: Integer, menu_button: MenuButton)

+<p>Use this method to get the current value of the bot's menu button in a private chat, or the default menu button.
+Returns <a href="#menubutton">MenuButton</a> on success.</p>

+    getChatMenuButton(chat_id: Integer)

+<p>Use this method to change the default administrator rights requested by the bot when it's added as an administrator to groups or channels.
+These rights will be suggested to users, but they are are free to modify the list before adding the bot.
+Returns <em>True</em> on success.</p>

+    setMyDefaultAdministratorRights(rights: ChatAdministratorRights, for_channels: Boolean)

+<p>Use this method to get the current default administrator rights of the bot.
+Returns <a href="#chatadministratorrights">ChatAdministratorRights</a> on success.</p>

+    getMyDefaultAdministratorRights(for_channels: Boolean)